arhunt/elections_vs_bkgr_checks/README.md

 ### Contents:
 #### [Presentation & Conclusions](https://github.com/arhunt/elections_vs_bkgr_checks/blob/master/presentation_conclusions.pdf)
+* Project overview
+* Graphs and regressions
+* Results and limitations
 #### _Datasets_ folder:
 * Election results by state for 2000 to 2016, for Presidential, House, and Senate.
 * Background checks per year by state - full year data for 2000-2019 and partial data for 2000 and 2020.
 #### _Cleanup_ folder:
-* For elections, isolated year, state, and Democratic vs Republican votes, and combined each type of election (Presidential, House, Senate) into its own CSV and calculated percent change between elections.
+* For elections, isolated year, state, and Democratic vs Republican votes, and combined each type of election (Presidential, House, Senate) into its own CSV and calculated percent change from the previous election.
 * Classified states as "Red", "Blue", or "Swing" based on the number of Presidential victories for Democrats for the 5 elections 2000 to 2016.
-* For background checks, added up monthly data to produce yearly totals for each state.
+* For background checks, added up monthly data to produce yearly totals for each state and calculated percent change from the previous year.
 #### Jupyter notebook `presidential_elections_and_background_checks.ipynb`:
 * Combined background check data with presidential election data into a single Pandas dataframe.
 * Created derived dataframes for the "red", "blue", and "swing" states.